open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 :::

 Connect a `FrequencyFilter` operator to the second `ConvertScale` operator and set its properties.
 - Set its "SampleRate" property to 30000.
 Ephys data in all devices is 30 kHz.
+- Set the "FilterType" property to an adequate type.
+In this example, we use a high pass filter to look at spikes.
-- Set the "Cutoff1" property to an adequate value for looking at spikes.
-In this examples, we use 300 Hz as the lower cutoff frequency for a high-pass filter.
+- Set the "Cutoff1" and "Cutoff2" properties to an adequate value.
+In this examples, we use 300 Hz as the lower cutoff frequency.

 <!-- placeholder for visual demonstrating the scaled, filtered data -->

+> [!TIP]
+> If you choose to save data, make sure you place the `MatrixWriter` operator before filtering and scaling to save raw
+> data instead of scaled or scaled, filtered data.
+The `FrequencyFilter` operator could remove signals from a bandwidth
+> of interest and the second `ConvertScale` value increase the size of your data without increasing meaningful
+> information.

 ## Detect events